Masan

 Solution

-I designed a responsive website containing an online reservation system, the restaurant’s menu, and history.
-Customers can view the menu in detail, learn more about the history/atmosphere of the restaurant, and make reservations according to their convenience.
+I designed a responsive website containing an online reservation system, the restaurant’s menu, and history of the business.
+Customers can browse the full menu, learn about the restaurant’s history and atmosphere, and make reservations at their convenience.

 Duration